cosmicCode42/OC-archive/README.md

 ### User Stories

+- As a user, I want a way to create characters.
-- As a user, I want a way to find characters by the same user.
+- As a user, I want a way to edit my existing characters.
-- As a user, I want a way to find characters from the same genre (action, fantasy, slice of life, romance, and so on).
+- As a user, I want a way to delete a character I don't want on the Archive.
 - As a user, I want an account where all my characters can be stored.
 - As a user, I want my characters to not be editable by other users.
+- As a user, I want a way to find characters from the same genre (action, fantasy, slice of life, romance, and so on).
+- As a user, I want a way to find characters by the same user.

 ### Design Choices